selimslab/selimslab.github.io/_posts/business/2020-5-27-value-your-work.md

 Invest in a creating a better structure

-you wont't be here forever
+you won't be here forever

 Your Professional Decline Is Coming (Much) Sooner Than You Think